Dean's Student Advisory Board

 Cordell Campbell

-Cordell Campbell is a 2L at the George Washington University Law School with an interest in Private Client and Corporate & Business Law.
+Cordell Campbell is a 3L with an interest in Private Client and Corporate & Business Law.
 In 2019, he graduated magna cum laude and Phi Beta Kappa from Hendrix College in Conway, Arkansas with a BA in Politics.
 Cordell was a Miller Center Service Scholar, served as Hendrix’s Pre-Law Society President, interned at the U.S. House of Representatives, and participated in Model United Nations, Mock Trial, and Student Congress.
-After graduation, Cordell worked as a legal assistant for a real estate development company and as an administrative clerk for the Arkansas Supreme Court.
-Cordell currently serves both as a Dean's Fellow and a 1L tutor and will be spending his 2L summer as a summer associate at Morgan, Lewis & Bockius.
-He is also a proud member of Brandeis Inn, the Moot Court Board, the Business and Finance Law Review, and enjoys cooking, exercising, reading, and spending time with his fiancé.
+After his time at Hendrix, Cordell worked as a legal assistant for a real estate development company and as an administrative clerk for the Arkansas Supreme Court and Court of Appeals.
+At GW Law, Cordell served as a Dean’s Fellow, currently serves as an academic tutor, and is a proud member of Brandeis Inn, GW’s Moot Court Board, the Small Business and Community Economic Development Clinic, and the Business and Finance Law Review.
+He spent his 2L summer with Morgan, Lewis & Bockius and will be returning to the firm upon graduation.
+In his free time, Cordell enjoys cooking, running, reading, and traveling with his wife and dog, Charlie.
 He enjoys being a voice for his fellow students on the Dean’s Student Advisory Board.

 Shray Tapiawala